Arize-ai/openinference/js/packages/openinference-instrumentation-langchain/README.md

 ## Usage

 To load the Langchain instrumentation, manually instrument the `@langchain/core/callbacks/manager` module.
 The callbacks manager must be manually instrumented due to the non-traditional module structure in `@langchain/core`.
-Additional instrumentations can be registered as usual in the registerInstrumentations function.
+Additional instrumentations can be registered as usual using the `registerInstrumentations` function.

 ```typescript
 import { NodeTracerProvider } from "@opentelemetry/sdk-trace-node";